takenet/blip-docs/source/includes/en/sdks/csharp/sending.md

 In order to send messages and notifications use an instance of `ISender`, wich is automaticaly injected on constructors of registered `receivers` defined on project and on `Startup` class.

-The sample bellow show how to reply a received message:
+The sample below show how to reply a received message:

 ```csharp
 public class PlainTextMessageReceiver : IMessageReceiver